waku-org/nwaku/docs/tutorial/onchain-rln-relay-chat2.md

 ```
 Note that you will see the actual transaction hash instead of `0xxxx`.
 Also, the registered RLN identity key, the RLN identity commitment key, and the index of the registered credential will be displayed as given below.
-The RLN identity key is not shown in the figure (replaced by a string of `x`s) for security reasons.
+Note that in the figure, the RLN identity key is not shown for security reasons (replaced by a string of `x`s).
 But, you will see your RLN identity key.

 ```